These were first recorded in the early 1990's and have been kept up-to-date since then.

 Records are based on first-claim membership for open events, in other words you can only claim the club record if you run the race with "Spectrum Striders" as your first-claim club.
 If you run in a club event (for example one of the club mile races), then the time will count as a record even if Striders are not your first-claim club.

-Records are only valid when set over accurately measured courses.
+Records are only valid when set over "accurately measured" courses (see below for more info).
 Records can be set in races which are not in the club championship, as long as the course is accurately measured.

 The time we use for Club record purposes is that which is shown in the official race results, rather than the time you take on your watch.
 If the race uses chip timing, the chip time (rather than the gun time) is accepted as the club record.